letoram/durden/README.md

 Start arcan with the resource path set to whatever directory subtree you want to be able to access for assets when browsing for images, video etc.

-e.g. arcan -p /home/myuser/stuff durden
+e.g. arcan -p $HOME -b :self durden

 There are numerous other ways for setting this up, see the Arcan wiki and manpages for configuration options.
 If you're "lucky" (linux, normal "no-X"